Skip to content

 The International Space Station.
 Image credit: Shutterstock

-We’ve all heard of the Seven Wonders of the World, but what about the seven wonders of the engineering world?
-These amazing civil engineering landmarks– old and new— are sure to leave you awe-inspired.
+We’ve all heard of the Seven Wonders of the World, but what about the seven wonders of engineering?

 The International Space Station.
 Image credit: Shutterstock